Yangwana/alx-system_engineering-devops/0x00-shell_basics/README.md

-List contents in long format 3-listfiles/
+long format all files inclusive of hidden files